cs3org/OCM-API/README.md

 To access a share, the receiving server MAY use multiple ways, depending on the received payload and on the `protocol.name` property:

 * If `protocol.name` = `multi`, the receiver MUST make a HTTP PROPFIND request to `protocol.webdav.uri` to access the remote share.
 If `protocol.webdav.sharedSecret` is not empty, the receiver MUST pass it as a `Authorization: bearer` header.
-Otherwise, if `protocol.webdav.code` is not empty, the receiver SHOULD make a signed POST request to the `tokenEndpoint` from discovery to exchange the code for a short-lived bearer token, and then use that bearer token to access the remote share.
+Otherwise, if `protocol.webdav.code` is not empty, the receiver SHOULD discover the sender's `tokenEndpoint` and make a signed POST request to it, to exchange the code for a short-lived bearer token, and then use that bearer token to access the remote share.